DavideCarvalho/brazilian_states/README.md

 # Br States
-> Simple api that takes an state name and returns it cities
+> Simple api to help on operations with cities and states without the need of an http request to a remote service

 # Npm Package
 ## How to use